 Instead of getting myself down, and allowing sadness to creep in I have found some extra time to get busy with diy projects, like a set of stirrup covers that will protect my saddle from my stirrups rubbing the pretty leather as well as keeping the dust off my stirrups.

 I have always wanted a pair (or 2) of stirrup covers to protect my saddles from the stirrups rubbing on the leather.
-I thought seriously about buying a pair or 2 of stirrup covers, because you can find really fancy ones on eBay for around $18.00 a pair, but I wanted to see if I could make them myself.
+I thought seriously about buying a pair or 2 of stirrup covers, because you can find really fancy ones on eBay or even Amazon for around $12.00 a pair, but I wanted to see if I could make them myself.
 And although I am not a talented seamstress, I do have a sewing machine, and decided it was time to put it to use.